Fitness and Health Promotion

 Description

-Are you interested in promoting healthy living in the population, and working with athletes or performance-oriented clients?
-At Georgian College, you learn the knowledge and skills necessary to guide clients to a healthier lifestyle or a better performance standard.
-The fundamentals of the fitness and health promotion field such as anatomy, physiology, biomechanics, client counselling, and nutrition are combined with a large number of practical based learning hours in dedicated exercise science labs.
+Do you have a passion for exercise and physical activity?
+Are you inherently interested in how exercise and dietary strategies can enhance health and performance?
+The program starts with the fundamentals of the fitness and health promotion field such as anatomy, physiology, biomechanics, client counselling, and nutrition.
+These courses are combined with a large number of practical based learning hours in dedicated exercise science labs.
 You gain industry experience through preparation of healthy foods in culinary labs, planning and executing a health promotion event, the opportunity to train clients on campus, and off-campus work-integrated learning.
-Qualifying graduates can proceed to formal articulations in various university degree programs
+Graduates receive credit for their college courses and can proceed to formal articulations in various university degree programs.

 Career Opportunities